 Currently, self-harm is not seen as a disorder in its own right, but as a symptom of a larger psychological problem.
 Many sufferers and psychologists are currently trying to dispute this classification, as self-harming can often occur when other problems have yet to develop.
 It is, in many ways, a cry for help before a person is pushed to even greater psychological extremes.
 For many self-harmers, inflicting pain on themselves is a way to exert control over any pain they may be feeling in their life.
 It can also be a way to try and feel anything at all for sufferers who may also be experiencing emotional numbness due to some kind of deeper trauma.
 It can become an addicting activity for many sufferers because for them, it helps with their current pain.

 Here at GoMentor.com, we understand that self-harming or self-injury is a serious sign of emotional disturbance.
-Together with trained counselors, your family can sort out the source of your child’s pain and how best to approach their treatment without causing additional stress that could trigger escalating behavior.
-Our online forum can also help the person who feels driven to self-harm to understand why they are feeling that compulsion and how best to redirect that energy and resolve those underlying issues.
+Together with trained counsellors, your family can sort out the source of your child’s pain and how best to approach their treatment without causing additional stress that could trigger escalating behaviour.
+Our online platform, GoMentor 24/7, can also help the person who feels driven to self-harm to understand why they are feeling that compulsion and how best to redirect that energy and resolve those underlying issues.